 I would have loved to have seen it from the air or taken a mule ride into the centre if we had more time but I did love that we were able to drive around and stop when we wanted and stay as long as we like.
 We also got some great photos of the kids on the very edge of the Canyon.

-Joshua Tree National Park is one of our family’s favourite places, and not just in the US!
+Joshua Tree National Park is one of our family’s favourite places, and not just in the US – it is one of the best national parks for young kids in the world!
 The park is often described as ‘otherworldly’ and indeed, it has a type of landscape that makes it unique and easily captures the imagination of adults and kids alike.

 Located in California, about 3h by car from LA, Joshua Tree National Park lies at the meeting point of two different desert systems: the Colorado and the Mojave desert.
 Its most distinctive traits are the Joshua trees that give it its name and giant boulders that erosion has carved into smooth yet elaborate shapes.